About the college

 Events are run throughout the year.
 As the collegiate home for many part-time students with work and family commitments, the college is particularly sensitive to the need for flexibility in scheduling, as a result some events are held at weekends and during vacation periods.

-With a large number of non-resident members, the college makes a considerable effort to keep students informed about events and developments at college so that they can keep in touch with the community wherever they are in the world.
+With a large number of non-resident members, the college makes a considerable effort to keep students informed about events and developments at college so that they can keep in touch with the community and enjoy events wherever they are in the world.
 The termly calendar of events is published well in advance to help with planning and the college is active on social media.

 Facilities for students with disabilities